 Spring weather: The weather in March – April in Poland is generally in between 10-20°C (50-70°F), depending on which month and where you visit.
 March is significantly colder than April or May.
 But cooler spring weather is generally great for exploring the cities!

 What makes it great for spring break: Poland is often overlooked by families who are planning a trip to Europe, but it should definitely be on your list!
-With nice weather, great food, beautiful towns, and tons of family-friendly attractions, Poland is one of the best (and affordable!) countries in Europe for spring break!
+With nice weather, great food, beautiful towns, and tons of family-friendly attractions, Poland is one of the best (and most affordable) countries in Europe for spring break!

 How to plan your trip: Train connections between major cities in Poland are great and you can explore a lot without even having to rent a car.
 Whether in Gdansk, Krakow, Warsaw, or Wroclaw, we recommend staying in the city center.
 See also Krakow travel tips for more info.

 9. London, UK

 London is without any doubt one of the best cities to visit in the UK.
 And just as in most major cities in Western Europe, spring is a great time to be here.
 There’s so much to see and do and there are also many family-friendly sights and activities in London.

 If this is your first time in London, don’t miss all the musts such as Big Ben, Westminster Abbey, Tower of London, London Eye, Tower Bridge, Buckingham Palace, and – time permitting – many others.
 Also, take a boat to Greenwich where you can see the famous Greenwich Meridian.
-But make sure to also check out the Painted Hall and the Queen’s House.
+In Greenwich, make sure to also check out the Painted Hall and the Queen’s House.